DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ## Advanced

-### Shipping logs to other lambda functions
+### Shipping Logs to Multiple Destinations

-You can ship logs to other Lambda functions using the `AdditionalTargetLambdaARNs` Cloudformation parameter.
-These additional Lambda functions will be called asynchronously with the same `event` the Datadog Forwarder receives.
+If you need to ship logs to multiple Datadog organizations or other destinations, configure the `AdditionalTargetLambdaARNs` Cloudformation parameter to let the Datadog Forwarder copy the incoming logs to the specified Lambda functions.
+These additional Lambda functions will be called asynchronously with the exact same `event` the Datadog Forwarder receives.

 ### AWS PrivateLink Support